Connie Francis Sings "Second Hand Love"

 Connie Francis Sings "Second Hand Love" (also known as Connie Francis Sings) is a 1962 studio album by American singer Connie Francis.

 Background

 "Together" (1961) and "Don't Break the Heart That Loves You" (1962) both peaked at number one on the Easy Listening chart.

-The latter song hit No. 1 in the US and was her final No. 1 in any country, soon after her other hit, "Second Hand Love", (No. 7 in the US), the album was compiled, both titles appear bigger and colored on the album cover.
+The latter song became her third No. 1 hit in the US and preceded her top 10 hit, "Second Hand Love", (No. 7 in the US). these two titles were highlighted by the use of a larger font, and in color, on the album cover.

 Overview

 All of the songs in the album were either A or B-sides, with many being hits.
 The album peaked at number 111 on the Billboard Top LPs chart.